 If you are like many people, putting in a small earbud can be a pain.
 Those folks still want an old-fashioned headphone form factor.
 The Plantronics Voyager Focus UC is made for this kind of user.
 In addition to the two on-ear speakers, this comes with an adjustable headband.
 You should be able to use this while on an hours-long Zoom meeting with no issue.
 It also has a long 30-meter range.
 If you don’t need to use its wireless features, you can connect it to a computer via a USB adapter for a better connection.

-This model also comes with active noise-cancelling for keeping other outside sounds out.
+This model also comes with active noise-canceling for keeping other outside sounds out.
 You should get up to 10 hours of use on a single charge.
 Finally, this comes with its own charging dock for easy storage and charging.

 5. Mpow Pro Trucker Headset

 The Mpow Pro Trucker Bluetooth headset’s biggest asset is that it’s very affordable.
 You should be able to get this for about $25.
-For that price, you can get a lightweight headset that has a 360-degree rotating microphone, so you can always get a comfortable ft.
+For that price, you can get a lightweight headset that has a 360-degree rotating microphone, so you can always get a comfortable fit.
 It also comes with a very long 12-hour battery life and a decent 10-meter range.

 On the downside, the build quality isn’t quite as good as some other headsets on this list, and it also supports just Bluetooth 2.1.
 That being said, this is an excellent choice for a Bluetooth headset that will last a long time, and won’t hurt your wallet.